ISISComputingGroup/ibex_developers_manual/Spangle-banner.md

 # Spangle banner (GUI)

-*Note: the following will apply once https://github.com/ISISComputingGroup/IBEX/issues/3010 is merged*

 The spangle banner in the GUI looks at a set of PVs and displays them at all times, regardless of the current configuration.
 The set of PVs to serve is contained in the blockserver, in a PV called `TE:NDWxxxx:CS:BLOCKSERVER:BANNER_DESCRIPTION`.
 Use
 ```